© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Aberedw Castle is a scheduled monument protected by Cadw under reference RD029.
 View the official record →

-Aberedw Castle is a motte-and-bailey fortification located in Radnorshire, Wales, dating to the Norman period following the Anglo-Norman conquest of the region.
+Aberedw Castle is a medieval motte-and-bailey fortification located in Radnorshire, Wales, positioned strategically near the confluence of the River Edw and River Wye.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD029.

 Aberedw Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Aberedw Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD029.